Overview

 Syria and northern Lebanon have a long-shared history, with common cultural and religious characteristics.
 With the influx of Syrian refugees, the ongoing economic crisis and the COVID-19 pandemic, Tripoli’s capacity to meet host community and refugee health needs is severely strained, particularly when it comes to the most vulnerable refugees such as women and LGBTQI+ populations.

-This study will apply a mixed-methods approach that is participatory, inclusive, and target-group sensitive.
-The data collection will be conducted in hybrid mode (i.e. remote and in-person).
+This study applied a mixed-methods approach that is participatory, inclusive, and target-group sensitive.
+The data collection was conducted in hybrid mode (i.e. remote and in-person).

-The data collection phase will encompass convenings and key informant interviews with UN Agencies, international humanitarian Organizations, health facilities and local non-government organizations (NGOs) and civil society organizations (CSOs) that work at the intersection of health, refugees and gender.
+The data collection phase encompassed convenings and key informant interviews with UN Agencies, international humanitarian Organizations, health facilities and local non-government organizations (NGOs) and civil society organizations (CSOs) that work at the intersection of health, refugees and gender.

-Subsequently, Focus Group Discussions will be held with Syrian refugees in Tripoli.
+Subsequently, Focus Group Discussions were held with Syrian refugees in Tripoli.

 Migrant Health CBOs in NY